dysontk/The_Language/Computational Documentation Intro.md

 #### Vowel Keys:
 The following are for vowels.
 They should be null for consonants:
 8) "VHeight"
-	1) Denotes the height of articulation of the vowel
+	1) Denotes the height of articulation of the vowel in other words the open or closeness of the vowels
 	2) Expects: int (0-3)
 	3)  Options Table: